Safeguard investments and prioritize renewals with p-CAT.

 Understanding pipeline conditions allows for strategic and tactical decisions. p-CAT™ and p-CAT™ infinity provide a comprehensive solution to large and small-diameter pipe condition assessment using non-invasive, non-destructive technology.

-p-CAT™ is a non-invasive, non-destructive, reliable and safe method of performing pipe condition assessment while the system is in operation.
+p-CAT™ is a reliable and safe method of performing pipe condition assessment while the system is in operation.
 It is often described as a pipe screening tool as long sections (many miles) can be quickly tested to identify small localized “hot spots” out of thousands of feet of pipe.

 The technology uses a unique patented and proven technique of inverse transient analysis to measure and determine the internal and external condition of pipelines. p-CAT™ can be applied to all metallic, concrete, and AC (asbestos cement) pipes and has been developed through over 17 years of research and development by the University of Adelaide, Australia.

 This non-invasive, non-destructive pipe condition assessment solution addresses the challenges faced by technologies that are currently being employed. p-CAT™ and p-CAT™ infinity strike an effective balance between expensive invasive solutions, and other non-invasive solutions lacking granular visibility.

 - Water systems: pressurized transmission mains: p-CATtm

 - Water systems: pressurized distribution mains: p-CATtm infinity

 Designed to be cost-effective for both large and small-scale pipeline assessments, p-CAT™ goes beyond traditional methods, providing a detailed sub-sectional analysis that transforms how utilities manage assets.
 It can locate defects in pipelines, limiting repairs and replacements to only sections in need of attention, extending the life of system assets, and deferring replacement.